getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

 Search returns 0 when a field does not match, and a weight between 0 and 1 when it does.
 The weight is used to order the results, so an object with a higher score is a better match than one with a lower score.

+> [!NOTE]
-!!!
-Search does not currently support different weights or strategies per field; the weights apply to every field in the `fields` list.
+> Search does not currently support different weights or strategies per field; the weights apply to every field in the `fields` list.

 ## Config: Admin
 The `admin` section drives the **Admin Next** UI (the SvelteKit single page application) and the REST API that backs it.
 The classic Vue admin was removed in flex-objects v1.4.2, so the keys documented here are consumed by the API plugin (chiefly `GET /flex-objects/{type}`) and rendered by Admin Next, not by any server-rendered Twig view.